User Roles and Permissions

-- Viewer: Viewers can run public workflows on the homepage and in districts.
+- Viewer: Viewers can run public workflows on the Gallery home page and in districts.

 - No Access: Blocks access to all Gallery assets.
 The No Access role is typically used in Galleries using either Integrated Windows Authentication or SAML Authentication to control initial access to the Gallery when new users sign up.

 - Default: Assumes the default user role.
-Visit Set a Default User Role on the Gallery Configuration page for more info.
+Go to Set a Default User Role on the Gallery Configuration page for more info.

-In addition to user roles, there are several user permissions that you can set to control what users can do.
+In addition to user roles, there are several user permissions that you can set to control what users can do in the Gallery.

-- Schedule Jobs: Allows the user to schedule workflows to run at a scheduled time.
+- Schedule Jobs: This permission allows the user to schedule workflows to run at a scheduled time.
 Note, you have to also enable workflow scheduling on the Jobs page for a user to be able to schedule jobs.

-- Prioritize Jobs: Allow the user to prioritize a job.
+- Prioritize Jobs: This permission allow the user to prioritize a job.
 When there are multiple jobs in the queue, the job with the highest priority runs first.

-- Assign Jobs: Allows the user to assign a specific worker to run a workflow.
+- Assign Jobs: This permission allows the user to assign a specific worker to run a workflow.

-- Create Collections: Allows the user to create collections.
+- Create Collections: This permission allows the user to create collections.

-- API Access: Allows the user to access the Gallery API.
-See the Gallery API Overview to learn more.
+- API Access: This permission allows the user to access the Gallery API.
+Go to the Gallery API Overview to learn more.

 - Active: Set to No to prevent the user from accessing the Gallery.